dotnet/csharplang/proposals/static-anonymous-functions.md

 No guarantee is made as to whether a *static anonymous function* definition is emitted as a `static` method in metadata.
 This is left up to the compiler implementation to optimize.

-A non-`static` local function or anonymous function can capture state from an enclosing `static` lambda but cannot capture state outside the enclosing `static` lambda.
+A non-`static` local function or anonymous function can capture state from an enclosing *static anonymous function* but cannot capture state outside the enclosing *static anonymous function*.

 Removing the `static` modifier from an anonymous function in a valid program does not change the meaning of the program.